hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 * `PublishAsync(message)` publishes a message

 The `HReliableTopic` structure exposes events in a way similar to `HTopic`, but with some additions.
-When a subscription is made to a `HReliableTopic`, a listener is spawn in a background task.
-The listener keeps listen the messages from backed `HRingBuffer`, and triggers the `Message` event.
+When a subscription is made to a `HReliableTopic`, a background task is spawned.
+It listens to messages from the backing `HRingBuffer`, and triggers the corresponding `Message` topic events.

+In addition,
+* The `Exception` event is raised when a message can not be processed, either because it can not be deserialized, or because an exception is thrown by one of the `Message` event handlers and interrupts the handling of the message.
+In this situation, by default, the subscription terminates, because it is not supposed to "skip" messages.
+It is however possible to cancel that termination by setting the `Cancel` event arguments property to `true`, in which case the subscription will move on to the next messages.

-One of the additions is `Terminated` event.
-It is triggered when the subscription is disposed by disposing the `HReliableTopic` or `await rTopic.UnsubscribeAsync(subscriptionId)` called or subscription is not loss tolerant or provided `Exception` event sets `args.Cancel` true which is default.
-On top of events, the listener can be configured via `ReliableTopicEventHandlerOptions`.
+* The `Terminated` event is raised when the subscription terminates, either because of a non-canceled exception (see above), or when anything goes wrong with the underlying buffer (overload, loss...), or when it is actively terminated by e.g. disposing the reliable topic instance.
+Finally, the behavior of the subscription can be configured via the `ReliableTopicEventHandlerOptions`.